dsorokin/aivika/README.md

 * supports the basic constructs for the agent-based modeling;

-* allows creating combined discrete-continuous models as all parts of the library are very well integrated and this is reflected directly in the type system;
+* allows creating combined discrete-continuous models as all parts of the library are well integrated and this is reflected directly in the type system;

-* the arrays of simulation variables are inherently supported (this is mostly a feature of Haskell itself);
+* the arrays of simulation variables are inherently supported;

 * supports the Monte-Carlo simulation;

 * the simulation model can depend on external parameters;

-* uses extensively the signals to notify the model about changing the reference and variable values;
+* uses extensively signals for notification;

 * allows gathering statistics in time points;

-* hides the technical details in high-level simulation monads and even one arrow (some of these monads support the recursive do-notation).
+* hides technical details in high-level simulation computations (monads and arrows).

 Aivika itself is a light-weight engine with minimal dependencies.
 However, it has additional packages [Aivika Experiment] [2] and